dereuromark/media-embed/README.md

 This is alpha-software.
 Please feel free to join in and help out to complete it.
 Once the coverage is high enough we can release a beta and soon after the first stable.

+The plan is to follow SemVar once there is a stable release.

 ## Installation